0xZDH/BridgeKeeper/README.md

 * Search engine blacklist evasion
 * Proxying
 * Username formatting with support for trickier username formats
+  * Name trimming
     * i.e. If a username format has only the first 4 characters of the last name
   * Hyphenated last name handling
   * Duplicate username handling
     * Incrementing numbers appended to duplicate usernames